nifty10m/DevSquad/_posts/2019-12-19-graphql_spring_backend.md

 }
 ```

-On Application start, the default GraphQL Schema Parser will look for the following Methods within all spring-beans Implementing the `com.coxautodev.graphql.tools.GraphQLQueryResolver`-Interface
+On Application start, the default GraphQL-Schema-Parser will look for the following methods within all spring-beans implementing the `com.coxautodev.graphql.tools.GraphQLQueryResolver`-Interface
 * employee(String email)
 * getEmployee(String email)

 which fails at this point.

 # Query Resolver
-In order to implement the mentioned Query we need to provide a Bean which implements the QueryResolver and provides a method where the name equals the schema.query
+In order to implement the mentioned query we need to provide a bean which implements GraphQLQueryResolver and provides a method where the name equals the schema.query

 ```java
 import de.xm.sample.graphql.domain.entities.Employee;